MixPath: A Unified Approach for One-shot Neural Architecture Search: Introduction

 \section{Introduction}

 Complete automation in neural network design is one of the most important research directions of automated machine learning \cite{tan2018mnasnet,liu2018darts}.
-Among various mainstream paradigms, one-shot approaches \cite{bender2018understanding,guo2019single,chu2019fairnas,li2019blockwisely} make use of weight-sharing mechanism that reduces a large amount of computational cost, but these approaches mainly focus on searching for \textbf{single-path} networks.
-Observing that a multi-path structure is beneficial for model performance as in Inception \cite{szegedy2015going} and ResNeXT \cite{xie2017aggregated}, it is necessary to incorporate multi-path search space, Noticeably, exploring \textbf{multi-path} search space is made possible in a differentiable method Fair DARTS \cite{chu2019fair}.
-However, it poses a challenge to think of its one-shot counterpart, i.e., to train a one-shot supernet that can accurately predict the performance of its multi-path submodels.
+Among various mainstream paradigms, one-shot approaches \cite{guo2019single,chu2019fairnas,li2019blockwisely} make use of a weight-sharing mechanism that reduces a large amount of computational cost, but these approaches mainly focus on searching for single-path networks.
+Observing that a multi-path structure is beneficial for model performance as in Inception \cite{szegedy2015going} and ResNeXT \cite{xie2017aggregated}, it is necessary to incorporate multi-path structure into the search space.
+Noticeably, exploring multi-path search space is made possible in one-stage approaches like \cite{chu2019fair} and \cite{pham2018efficient}.
+However, it poses a challenge for two-stage methods to train a one-shot supernet that can accurately predict the performance of its multi-path submodels.

-Although FairNAS \cite{chu2019fairnas} resolves the ranking difficulty in the single-path case with a fairness strategy, it is inherently difficult to apply the same method in the multi-path scenario.
-Also, the vanilla training of multi-path supernet (e.g. randomly pick a multi-path submodel to train at each step) can't provide a confident ranking.
-Therefore, we dive into its real causes and undertake a unified approach which incorporates most preceding work.
-Our contributions can be summarized into the following aspects.
+Although FairNAS \cite{chu2019fairnas} largely alleviates the ranking difficulty in the single-path case with a fairness strategy, it is inherently difficult to apply the same method in a multi-path scenario.
+It should be emphasized that the most critical point of the two-stage NAS is that the supernet can rank submodels as accurately as possible.
+However, we find that a vanilla training of a multi-path supernet (e.g. randomly pick a multi-path submodel to train at each step) is not stable to provide a confident ranking because of changing statistics during the sampling process.
+Therefore, we dive into its real causes and undertake a unified approach to tackle this issue.
+Our contributions can be summarized as follows.